wimkeir/graft/README.md

 This command can be used to run a predefined analysis on the graph.
 Two such analyses (`TaintAnalysis` and `AliasAnalysis`) are built in and can be run with `graft run taint` and `graft run alias` respectively.

-The user can also define their own custom analyses by implementing the `graft.analysis.GraftAnalysis` interface.
-They can be run with `graft run <fully-qualified-name>`, after ensuring that they are on the classpath.

-### `graft shell`

-This command opens the Graft shell, a command line interface that allows the user to run traversals interactively on the CPG.

-The CPG is available as `cpg`, and all Graft constants and traversals in the DSL are in scope.
-Traversals can be run by using `cpg.traversal()` as the source.

 ### `graft dot <dotfile>`